 - If a term purchase, what products may be converted?

 Issues such as the ones above highlight the abilities and purchasing power of M Financial Group.
 M Member Firms are comprised of successful and experienced professionals in the life insurance business.
-The collective buying power of M Financial allows Member Firms to utilize more favorable pricing experience than off-the-shelf products and to garner unique service considerations.
+The collective buying power of M Financial allows Member Firms to utilize more favorable pricing experience than off-the-shelf products and to garner individualized service considerations.
 These and other advantages through M Financial make the selection of a Member Firm as your representative a prudent choice.
 Please go to www.mfin.com/DisclosureStatement.htm for further details regarding this relationship.